dungeons-of-moria/umoria/moria-manual.md

 if allowed to escape to another level it can heal itself.

-If the character should actually survive the attempt of killing the Balrog, they will receive the status of WINNER.
+If the character should actually survive the attempt of killing the Balrog, they will receive the status of `WINNER`.
 Since the toughest creature alive has been defeated, the character is ready to retire and cannot be saved.
 When you quit the game, the character receives a surprise bonus score.